 As an educator, Jackson has taught part-time at Hunter College for the past 7 years, teaching History of Jazz and directing Popular Music Combos, and was recently awarded the Hunter College 2016 Presidential Award for Excellence in Teaching (part-time).
-He was also previously the Chair of Jazz and Contemporary Studies at the Harlem School of the Arts (where his past students include 15-year-old prodigy and Hammond and Yamaha Artist Matthew Whitaker, and current "The Voice" rising star contestant We' McDonald).
+He was also previously the Chair of Jazz and Contemporary Studies at the Harlem School of the Arts (where his past students include 15-year-old prodigy and Hammond and Yamaha Artist Matthew Whitaker, and recent "The Voice" finalist We' McDonald).

-Jackson lives in Maplewood, NJ (just outside of New York City) with his wife Elizabeth, their 10-year old son Jarrett and 7-year old daughter Aria.
+Jackson lives in Maplewood, NJ (just outside of New York City) with his wife Elizabeth, their 10-year old son Jarrett and 8-year old daughter Aria.
 His website is: ddjackson.com